Bentile History, Family Crest & Coats of Arms

 Early Origins of the Bentile family

-Another 99 words (7 lines of text) covering the years 122 and 1221 are included under the topic Early Bentile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bentile research.
+Another 50 words (4 lines of text) covering the years 122 and 1221 are included under the topic Early Bentile History in all our PDF Extended History products and printed products wherever possible.

 Bentile Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bentile has been recorded under many different variations, including Bendall, Bendell, Bendal, Bendel, Bendle, Bentall, Benthall and many more.

 Early Notables of the Bentile family (pre 1700)